 | Professional Practice | 2:00 PM to 6:00 PM | 50% |

-Professional Practice is not just the longest block.
-It carries half your grade and covers real estate brokerage practice, finance and economics, urban and land use, planning and zoning, basic ecology, and basic appraisal.
+Professional Practice is the longest block and carries half your grade.
+It covers real estate brokerage practice, finance and economics, urban and land use, planning and zoning, basic ecology, and basic appraisal.
 Four hours sounds generous until you are applying tax computations, zoning rules, and capitalization rates at the same time.

 The computation trap most reviewees underestimate

 General and Special Knowledge look manageable on paper, 25% each with two hours per block.
-Most examinees report that Professional Practice is where confidence drops.
-Brokerage practice questions blend RA 9646 provisions with applied scenarios, not just recall.
+Professional Practice is where most examinees lose points.
+Brokerage practice questions blend RA 9646 provisions with applied scenarios, not recall.
 Finance and economics questions test net operating income, capitalization rates, and property valuation methods in actual computation form.

 Urban and land use questions under PD 957, BP 220, and the Human Settlements Act require you to apply the provisions, not just identify them.
-Examinees who treat Professional Practice as a theory subject and skip computation drills typically find that out during the four-hour afternoon session.
-That pattern shows up in the passing data every cycle.
+Examinees who treat Professional Practice as a theory subject and skip computation drills find that out during the four-hour afternoon session.

 You passed: 3 steps you must not skip

-Passing the Real Estate Brokers Licensure Examination does not make you a licensed real estate broker yet.
-Under RA 9646, you need oath-taking, initial PRC registration, and professional org membership first.
-All three must be done before you can legally practice or sign any brokerage document.
+Passing the REBLE does not make you a licensed real estate broker.
+Under RA 9646, you need oath-taking, initial PRC registration, and professional organization membership before you can legally practice or sign any brokerage document.

 | Step | What it involves | Cost of skipping |